Cao Bá Quát: Poetry

 Cao Bá Quát was well known for his eccentric personality; he chose to continue to live a poor lifestyle and wore battered clothing.
-Through his literature work, Cao Bá Quát expressed his discontent on how the dignity of humans was at loss caused by society's desire for fame and fortune.
-Emperor Tự Đức was a knowledgeable literature himself and had recognized Cao Bao Quat for his expertise.
-Emperor Tự Đức's affliction with Cao Bá Quát was an ongoing battle; as disgraceful and arrogant Cao Bao Quat was, Emperor Tu Duc did not hide his admiration for him.
+Through his literary work, Cao Ba Quat expressed his discontent with the loss of human dignity caused by society's desire for fame and fortune.
+Emperor Tự Đức was a knowledgeable literary scholar himself and had recognised Cao Bao Quat for his literary talents.
+There have been folk legends of Cao Ba Quat's encounters with Emperor Tự Đức where the poet impressed the emperor with his poetry and his wit.
+According to these legends, as disgraceful and arrogant as Tu Duc saw Cao Ba Quat, the emperor could not hide his admiration for him.